weicheng113/CarND-Vehicle-Detection/writeup.md

 and extracted a combination features from HOG features of all channels, color histograms and spatial binning.
-The final selected HOG feature parameters are `9 orientations`, `8 pixels per cell` and `2 cells per block`, color histograms being `16 bins` and spatial binning size being `16 by 16`. which was given in lines 125 through 138 of the file called `classifier.py`.
+The final selected HOG feature parameters are `9 orientations`, `8 pixels per cell` and `2 cells per block`, color histograms being `16 bins` and spatial binning size being `16 by 16`.
+The selected parameters were given in lines 125 through 138 of the file called `classifier.py`.

 * Histograms of image channels.
 An example of Histogram of channels in RGB color space, 32 bins and each bin contains number of pixels falling in the range.